apoc64/NeoNeo4/README.md

 ### API Keys

 The app stores API keys in Config.xcconfig, which is gitignored.
-In Xcode, create a new file, and select configuration settings file.
-Add a NASA api key, or use DEMO_KEY:
+This can be generated using a Ruby script in the Helper directory.
+Run:

 ```
-NASA_API_KEY = DEMO_KEY
+ruby Helper/add_secret.rb
 ```
+When prompted for a key, enter `NASA_API_KEY`.
+When prompted for a value, enter an API key, or `DEMO_KEY`

 ### Running the app